TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 that may call it will also never halt therefore also take the status of “undefined”.
 Another way to look at it: division by zero is not “unknown”, but is truly undefined.
 Any formula that contains division by zero, is not true or false, but is simply undefined.
-(^26) We shall begin with treatingLas a set of Turing machines, a view which is justified by the decidability requirement below, however, equivalently,Lmay also be considered as a programming language (and the set of Turing machines it represents is the set of all programs on that language), or, as a decidable (hence computable) logic.
+(^26) We shall begin with treating 𝓛 as a set of Turing machines, a view which is justified by the decidability requirement below, however, equivalently, 𝓛 may also be considered as a programming language (and the set of Turing machines it represents is the set of all programs on that language), or, as a decidable (hence computable) logic.
 Our goal is to find a logical language that will capture this set of machines.